PRPRIESLER/Business-Analytics-on-Pineapple/README.md

 The ‘Feedback’ entity helps to grab the information regarding the feedback provided by the customers as well as also helps to calculate the Net Promoter Score (NPS) for Pineapple.

+# Dashboards Details
+The details to Dashboards are provided within the Implementation Report in the repo.